TAHOE DONNER CROSS COUNTRY SKI CENTER IS CLOSED FOR THE SEASON. SEE YOU NEXT WINTER!

-Fat bikes offer a fun alternative way to explore the trails.
-Fat bikes are just like a regular mountain bike with extra fat tires which are specially designed to travel on snow or sand.
-We offer machine groomed and snowmobile packed trails for fat biking and offer fat bikes for rent (subject to conditions and availability).
-We recommend wearing a helmet at all times during fat bike riding, as well as wearing appropriate winter gear.
+Fat bikes are just like a regular mountain bike with extra fat tires, designed to travel on snow or sand.
+We offer machine-groomed and snowmobile-packed trails for fat biking and offer fat bikes for rent (subject to conditions and availability).
+We recommend wearing a helmet and appropriate winter gear at all times while riding a fat bike.

-- A daily fat bike ticket or fat bike season pass is required to ride the trail at the Cross Country Center.
+- A daily fat bike ticket or fat bike season pass is required to ride the trails at the Cross Country Ski Center.

-- Fat bike day tickets and season passes are a separate product from the regular ski tickets and season passes.
+- Fat bike day tickets and season passes are sold separately from ski tickets and season passes.
 Additional purchase is needed if a fat bike pass holder wishes to ski or snowshoe.
 Ski season pass holders can ride at no extra cost if they rent a bike from us, otherwise an additional pass purchase is required.

-- Season passes can be pre-purchased online at Shop TD or at the Alder Creek Adventure Center during the season.
-Pass holders are required to scan their pass at the Alder Creek Adventure Center when accessing the trail system.
+- Season passes can be pre-purchased online at Shop TD or at Alder Creek Adventure Center during the season.
+Pass holders are required to scan their passes at Alder Creek Adventure Center when accessing the trail system.

-- Fat bike season pass holders are welcome to ride starting at 7AM, when conditions permit trails to be open.
+- Fat bike season pass holders are welcome to ride as early as 7AM, when conditions permit.
 Day tickets are available from 8:30AM when conditions permit.
 Trails close at 5PM.

 Fat Bike Rentals

-Please be sure to check the daily grooming report before leaving home and check with staff on arrival to confirm if it is a fat bike riding day, and be prepared to ski or snowshoe if all bikes are out or its too warm or soft for a positive biking experience.
-Rentals are available on a first come basis and cannot be reserved.
+Please be sure to check the daily grooming report before leaving home and check with staff on arrival to confirm fat bike riding is permitted that day, and be prepared to ski or snowshoe if all bikes are out, or if it’s too warm or soft for a positive biking experience.
+Rentals are available on a first-come basis and cannot be reserved.

 Trails Open or Closed for Fat Biking?

 The snowpack has to be firm for fat biking.
-Riding when conditions are too soft is no fun and damages the skier surface.
-The grooming report will inform you if fat biking is allowed for the day and on which trails.
+Riding when conditions are too soft is no fun and damages the ski surface.
+The grooming report will indicate if fat biking is allowed for the day and on which trails.
 Be sure to check the daily grooming report before leaving home, and check with staff on arrival as conditions change.

 As a general rule, fat biking will not be permitted when:

-- There is more than 6 inches or fresh snow
+- There is more than six inches of fresh snow

-- The air temperature is forecasted to be above freezing
+- The air temperature is forecast to be above freezing

 Rules and Etiquette for Fat Biking